On the duality theorem on an analytic variety: Singularity subvarieties and counterexamples in the non Cohen-Macaulay case

 \begin{proof} If we apply Theorem~\ref{thmprofsk} to $A = Z^1$ and $\mathcal{F} = \Ok_Z$, then we only need to prove that $\codim Z^k \geq q + k$ for $k \geq 1$ is equivalent to $\dim Z^1 \cap S_{k + q}(\Ok_Z) \leq k$.
 We can write the last condition as $\dim (Z^1 \cap Z_{n-k-q}) \leq k$ by Proposition~\ref{propzksk}.
 If we replace $\dim V$ by $n - \codim V$ and set $k' = n-k-q$, we get $\codim (Z^1 \cap Z_{k'}) \geq q + k'$.
 Since $Z_k = Z$ for $k \leq p$, where $p = \codim Z$, and $Z^1 = Z_{p+1}$, this condition for $k \leq p$ is equivalent to $\codim Z_{p+1} \geq p + q + 1$ (in $\Omega$), and since $Z_k \subseteq Z_{p+1} = Z^1$ for $k > p + 1$, this is equivalent to $\codim Z_{p + k} \geq p + q + k$ for $k \geq 2$. \end{proof}

-In $\Cn$, it is a standard result that a tuple $f = (f_1,\dots,f_p)$ of holomorphic functions is a complete intersection if and only if it is a regular sequence.
+In $\Cn$, it is a standard result that a tuple $f = (f_1,\dots,f_p)$ of holomorphic functions is a complete intersection if and only if it is a regular sequence (see for example \cite{dJP}, Corollary 4.1.20).
 However, Corollary~\ref{corzkregseq} says that this is not always the case on a singular variety.
 We will illustrate this with an example.

 \begin{ex} Let $\pi(t_1,t_2) = (t_1,t_1t_2,t_2^2,t_2^3)$, and let $Z = \pi(\C^2)$.
-Then $\Zsing = \{ 0 \}$, because outside of $\{ t_1 = t_2 = 0 \}$, one can construct a holomorphic inverse to $\pi$, and we will see that $Z$ is not normal at $0$, so $0 \in \Zsing$.
-The function $f$ such that $\pi^* f = t_2$ is weakly holomorphic on $Z$, since when $t_1 \neq 0$, $f = z_2/z_1$, and when $t_2 \neq 0$, $f = z_4/z_3$, so that $f \in \Ok(\Zreg)$, and it is clear that $f$ is locally bounded near $\Zsing = \{ 0 \}$.
+Then $Z_\sing = \{ 0 \}$, because outside of $\{ t_1 = t_2 = 0 \}$, one can construct a holomorphic inverse to $\pi$, and we will see that $Z$ is not normal at $0$, so $0 \in Z_\sing$.
+The function $f$ such that $\pi^* f = t_2$ is weakly holomorphic on $Z$, since when $t_1 \neq 0$, $f = z_2/z_1$, and when $t_2 \neq 0$, $f = z_4/z_3$, so that $f \in \Ok(Z_\reg)$, and it is clear that $f$ is locally bounded near $Z_\sing = \{ 0 \}$.
 However, $f$ is not strongly holomorphic at $0$, because if $f = h$ on $Z$ in a neighborhood of $0$, where $h$ is holomorphic in a neighborhood of $0$ in $\C^4$, then by taking pull-back by $\pi$ to $\C^2$, we get

 which can be seen to be impossible by a Taylor expansion of $h$ at $0$.

 Since $Z$ has pure dimension, $\codim Z^k \geq k + 1$ for $k \geq 1$ by \cite{E}, Corollary~20.14b.
 Hence, $Z^k = \emptyset$ for $k \geq 2$.
 Since $Z$ is not normal, it does not satisfy the condition